netdata/netdata/libnetdata/log/log2journal.md

         The filename of the trusted CA public key.
         The default is: /etc/ssl/ca/trusted.pem
         The keyword 'all' can be used to trust all CAs.

+      --keep-trying
+        Keep trying to send the message, if the remote journal is not there.

     NEWLINES PROCESSING
     systemd-journal logs entries may have newlines in them.
 However the